What are the sources of payments law in your jurisdiction?

 Cryptocurrency investments

-Although cryptocurrency may be a capital gains tax asset, a capital gain arising on its disposal may be disregarded if the cryptocurrency is a “personal use asset” and it was acquired for AUD10,000 or less.
+Although cryptocurrency may be a CGT asset, a capital gain arising on its disposal may be disregarded if the cryptocurrency is a “personal use asset” and it was acquired for AUD10,000 or less.
 Capital losses made on cryptocurrencies that are personal use assets are also disregarded.
 Cryptocurrency will be a personal use asset if it was acquired and used within a short period of time for personal use or consumption (e.g. to buy goods or services).

 Staking cryptocurrency